 to the north from Kaua’i, Moku Aeae island

 Height: Up to 20 m

-Expressive, fine blowhole which at the right weather conditions creates some 20 m high fountain.
+Expressive, fine blowhole which in the right weather conditions creates a 20 m high fountain.

 Northern part of Maui